 Rinse your wounds well with plain water.

-Dry off surrounding skin thoroughly with a towel.
+Dry off the skin around the wound with a towel.

-Apply a thin layer of Bacitracin® to all open wounds.
-If your wound has been drying out between dressing changes, you may want to apply a thicker layer of Bacitracin® at this time.
+Apply a thin layer of Bacitracin to all open wounds.
+If your wound has been drying out between dressing changes, you may want to apply a thicker layer of Bacitracin.

 Apply a thin layer of moisturizing lotion to all healed areas of skin that surround the open wound.

-Apply Cutecerin (non-stick) gauze to all open wounds.
+Apply Cuticerin (non-stick) gauze to all open wounds.

 Secure dressings with cotton gauze as needed.